NAPBC STANDARDS

 Can I download SOZOapp from ImpediMed’s website?

-SOZO devices are shipped with either a Samsung Android tablet that is pre-loaded with the SOZOapp or an Applie iPad.
+SOZO devices are shipped with either a Samsung Android tablet that is pre-loaded with the SOZOapp or an Apple iPad.
 ImpediMed provides a redemption code to download the SOZOapp from the AppStore for customers using iPads.

 ImpediMed is HIPAA Business Associate compliant and SOZO is HiTrust certified.